RAG vs Context Engineering: Insights and Limitations

 Core Takeaways

-Each layer of RAG architecture solves a distinct problem, and clarity about which problem you are solving determines architectural success:
+Each layer of RAG architecture solves a distinct problem, and clarity about which problem the team is solving determines architectural success:

-- Risk-first systems solve “When should the system not search or not answer?”
+• Risk-first systems solve “When should the system stay silent or escalate instead of searching?”

-The design principle I keep coming back to is this: RAG is not broken, but treating it as a universal solution is where risk begins.
-The mark of a mature AI system is not “add more retrieval.”
-It is knowing when to say “I don’t have a confident answer right now” and designing that uncertainty into the product experience rather than hiding it behind a plausible-sounding response.
+The design principle I keep coming back to is this: RAG remains a sharp tool when scoped correctly; risk spikes when teams treat it as a universal solution.
+The mark of a mature AI system is knowing when to say “I don’t have a confident answer right now” and designing that uncertainty into the product experience, with guardrails against hiding it behind a plausible-sounding response.